 In 2016, I never saw myself as a “morning person”… until I started meditating.

 Let’s explore the hidden power of beliefs today.
-They’re the single most important ingredient that drives your growth.
+They’re one of the most important ingredients that drives your growth.

 So, who do you believe you are?